joseph-aicrag/Garcia-git101/README.md

 # Garcia-git101
 This is my first commit. - push
-This is my second git change.
+This is my second git change. - pull